-D1.1 These Standards apply to all processing, storage, and distribution activities performed in the Processing Facility on cellular therapy products obtained from living donors.
-D1.2 The Processing Facility shall abide by all applicable laws and regulations.
-D1.2.1 The Processing Facility shall be licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed.
-D1.3 The Processing Facility shall have a Processing Facility Director, a Processing Facility Medical Director, a Quality Manager, and a minimum of one (1) additional designated staff member.
+- D1.1 These Standards apply to all processing, storage, and distribution activities performed in the Processing Facility on cellular therapy products. - D1.2 The Processing Facility shall abide by Applicable Law. - D1.2.1 The Processing Facility shall be licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed. - D1.3 The Processing Facility shall have a Processing Facility Director, a Processing Facility Medical Director, a Quality Manager, and a minimum of one (1) additional designated staff member.
 This team shall have been in place and actively performing cellular therapy product processing for at least twelve (12) months preceding initial accreditation.

-D2: PROCESSING FACILITY D2.1 The Processing Facility shall be of adequate space, design, and location for the intended procedures.
-D2.1.1 The Processing Facility shall provide adequate lighting, ventilation, and access to sinks to prevent the introduction, transmission, or spread of communicable disease.
-D2.1.2 Oxygen sensors shall be appropriately placed and utilized in areas where liquid nitrogen is present.
-D2.1.3 The Processing Facility shall be secure to prevent the entrance of unauthorized personnel.
-D2.1.4 The Processing Facility shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products.
-D2.1.5 There shall be a process to control storage areas to prevent mix-ups, contamination, and cross-contamination of all cellular therapy products.
+D2: PROCESSING FACILITY

+- D2.1 There shall be secured and controlled access to designated areas for the processing procedure and for storage of equipment, supplies, and reagents. - D2.1.1 The designated area for processing shall be in an appropriate location of adequate space and design to minimize the risk of airborne microbial contamination. - D2.1.2 The Processing Facility shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products. - D2.1.3 There shall be a process to control storage areas to prevent mix-ups, contamination, and cross-contamination of cellular therapy products. - D2.2 The Processing Facility shall provide adequate lighting, ventilation, and access to sinks for hand washing and to toilets to prevent the introduction, transmission, or spread of communicable disease. - D2.2.1 Oxygen sensors shall be appropriately placed and utilized in areas where liquid nitrogen is present. - D2.3 Processing Facility parameters and environmental conditions shall be controlled to protect the safety and comfort of personnel.

-D2.2 Processing Facility parameters and environmental conditions shall be controlled to protect the safety and comfort of personnel.
-D2.3 There shall be a written assessment of critical facility parameters that may affect processing, storage, or distribution.
-D2.3.1 The written assessment shall include temperature, humidity, air quality, and surface contaminates at a minimum.
-D2.3.2 Critical facility parameters identified to be a risk to the cellular therapy product shall be controlled, monitored, and recorded.
-D2.3.3 The Processing Facility shall qualify environmental control systems and validate cleaning and sanitation procedures appropriate for the environmental classification and degree of manipulation performed.
-D2.4 The Processing Facility shall document facility cleaning and sanitation and maintain ordesufficient to achieve adequate conditions for operations.
-D2.5 There shall be adequate equipment and materials for the procedures performed.
+D2.4 There shall be a written assessment of critical Processing Facility parameters that may affect cellular therapy product viability, integrity, or contamination or crosscontamination during processing, storage, or distribution.
+D2.4.1 The written assessment shall include temperature, humidity, air quality, and surface contaminants at a minimum.
+D2.4.2 Critical facility parameters identified to be a risk to the cellular therapy product shall be controlled, monitored, and recorded.
+D2.4.3 The Processing Facility shall qualify environmental control systems and validate cleaning and sanitation procedures appropriate for the environmental classification and degree of manipulation performed.
+D2.5 The Processing Facility shall document facility cleaning and sanitation and maintain order sufficient to achieve adequate conditions for operations.
 D2.6 The Processing Facility shall be operated in a manner designed to minimize risks to the health and safety of employees, visitors, and volunteers.
-D2.7 The Processing Facility shall have a written safety manual that includes instructions fo action in case of exposure, as applicable, to liquid nitrogen; communicable disease; and to chemical, biological, or radiological hazards.
-D2.8 that All waste generated by the Processing Facility activities shall be disposed of in a manne that minimizes any hazard to facility personnel and to the environment in accordance with applicable laws and regulations.
-D2.9 res and protective clothing shall be worn while handling biological specimens.
-Such ective clothing shall not be worn outside the work area.
+D2.7 The Processing Facility shall have a written safety manual that includes instructions for action in case of exposure, as applicable, to liquid nitrogen; communicable disease; and to chemical, biological, radiological, electrical, or fire hazards.
+D2.8 There shall be a biosafety plan consistent with the institutional biosafety committee requirements that addresses genetically modified cellular therapy products in accordance with Applicable Law.
+D2.9 All waste generated by the Processing Facility activities shall be disposed of in a manner that minimizes any hazard to facility personnel and to the environment in accordance with Applicable Law.
+D2.10 Personal protective equipment, including gloves and protective clothing, shall be used while handling biological specimens.
+Such protective equipment shall not be worn outside the work area.